power3lectronics/telecom-script/README.md

 Shell Script that I've developed as an intern in a telecommunication company:

-- Developed for managing SIM Cards data in Over-The-Air (OTA) telecom platforms;
+- Focusing on managing SIM Cards data in Over-The-Air (OTA) telecom platforms;
 - Quick access to SIM Cards data;
 - Executed in RedHat Linux environment;
 - Multiples SSH connections gathered in a single shell instance;